-We've already seen some of the most ambitious phones ever during 2020, and yet the LG Wing still manages to stand out.
+We've already seen some of the most ambitious phones ever in the last year, and yet the LG Wing still manages to stand out.

 It's a concept almost too ludicrous to exist.
 The LG Wing is a dual-screen phone, but you wouldn't know it by looking at it straight away.
 That's because the second panel is hiding behind the primary one, and is only revealed when the the big one on top is swiveled out of the way.

 It's jarring in pictures, even more jarring in real life, and while a neat party trick, it's not really the most elegant approach to dual-screens we've ever laid eyes on.
 The T-shaped result ultimately resembles two candy bar handsets glued together.

 But what they say about books and their covers also applies to the LG Wing.
 This phone can deliver some clever and useful software experiences by virtue of its weird design and gimbal-equipped camera.
 Unfortunately, our LG Wing review finds that the phone's high price and relatively poor performance, photo quality and battery life keep it from ascending to our list of the best phones.

 LG Wing: Price and availability

 At nearly 6.7 inches tall, more than four-tenths of an inch thick and tipping the scales at a smidge under 10 ounces, the LG Wing is a seriously massive phone.
 Even the super-sized Samsung Galaxy Note 20 Ultra is 2 ounces lighter and a tenth of an inch thinner.
 Those may sound like negligible numbers, but they make a massive difference in hand.